AdobeDocs/commerce-operations.en/help/configuration/reference/config-reference-envphp.md

 ## session

-Magento session configurations are stored in the `session` node.
+Session configurations are stored in the `session` node.

 ```conf
 'session' => [